Trip Notes: How Solar Policy Issues in Jamaica Compare to U.S. Market Needs

 Second, they wanted to learn from others’ experiences—something that we are also seeing here.
 It was this same sentiment that led STAT to create peer exchange groups as part of our in-depth technical assistance program this year.
 The two groups that we are facilitating are focused on community solar and rate design.
 Through regular meetings, our working group participants are able to share experiences with each other and overcome solar market barriers.

 Our trip abroad was confirmation that STAT's efforts are relevant to the larger international renewable energy conversation.
-By sharing insights and outcomes through publications, outreach activities, and even in-person meetings, STAT hopes to continue supporting the implementation of solar best practices just about anywhere the sun shines.
+By sharing insights and outcomes through publications and even in-person meetings, STAT hopes to continue supporting the implementation of solar best practices just about anywhere the sun shines.